Tamuno-omi/Recommendations-with-IBM/README.md

 Use matrix factorization to make article recommendations to the users on the IBM Watson Studio platform

 ## File Descriptions
-There are four directories in this repository:
-#### data
+The files in this repository are listed below:
-* `disaster_messages.csv`: CSV file containing over  messages sent during natural disasters.
+* `articles_community.csv`: CSV file containing detailed information about articles.
-* `disaster_categories.csv`: CSV file containing 36 category labels for the messages in `disaster_messages.csv`.
+* `user-item-interactions.csv`: CSV file containing user-article interactions.

-* `process_data.py`: Python script to run the ETL pipeline.
-* `DisasterResponse.db`: SQLite database containing the merged, transformed and cleaned data that is ready for the machine learning pipeline
+* `Recommendations_with_IBM.ipynb`: Python notebook for Exploring the project data and building recommendation.
+* `project_tests.py`: Test file for results

-## Licensing, Authors, Acknowledgements
+## Licensing

 This project was done as part of the [Udacity Data Scientist Nanodegree Program](https://www.udacity.com/course/data-scientist-nanodegree--nd025).